b4r-dev/b4r/README.md

 # b4rpipe
-:rocket:Tools for B4R/LMT data reduction.
+:rocket:A pipeline reduction tool for B4R/LMT data.

 **The scripts are still under development.
 We are not responsible for the outputs now.**